caitreid/greek-philosophers/README.md

 ## Requirements

-- Six 'character' cards with the name of the character, a photo, and two buttons.
+- Six 'character' cards with the name of the character, a photo, and two buttons. (trigger modal, filter cards, link to new page)
 - Every card, when 'bio' is clicked, reveals a short biography of the notable figure.
 - Additional interaction on the modal
-- Filters philosopher by branch of philosophy (ethics, methaphysics, etc)
+- Filters by whether the work of art is currently on view
 - Adheres to semantic HTML best practices, using KISS and DRY!